Rocha-ai/computer-vision-projects/README.md

 Computer vision using Deep Learning for instance segmentation, classification, and adversarial attacks.
-The code will not run as the data is on Kaggle.
+The code will not run as the data is on Kaggle but the notebook contains detailed explanations.
 Project for the computer vision course at KU Leuven.